cosmos/sdk-tutorials/starport-polling-app/index.md

 - `app` contains files that connect all of the moving parts of your application.
 - `cmd` is responsible for `voterd` and `votercli` programs, which respectively allow you to start your application and interact with it.
-- `frontend` contains a web user interface for your app, reponsible for everything you see on the screenshot above.
+- `vue` contains a web user interface for your app, reponsible for everything you see on the screenshot above.
 - `x` contains the main building blocks of you app: modules.
 Right now we have only one: `voter`.

 Our project's directory contains all the code required to build and launch a blockchain-based app.
 Let's try launching our app by running starport serve inside our project: